Why a Mobile-First Design Is Essential to Your eCommerce Website?

 This marketing copywriting fully embraces the mobile experience and makes the content easy and meaningful on user’s mind.
 A great example of this could be created by using these practices in content creation:

-Avoid using big words and jargons
+- Avoid using big words and jargon

-Cut the fluff and make sure every word has a distinct purpose
+- Cut the fluff and make sure every word has a distinct purpose

-The invisible fencing around the mobile screen can limit any designer to best showcase their website design creativity.
+The invisible fencing around the mobile screen can limit any designer to best showcasing their website design creativity.
 Headings, menu, icons, description, images, CTAs, buttons… there are so many design elements that complete a design but restricted space limits the experiment.

 For example the order of placing featured products before sale items.
 New collections followed by discount codes.
 Then forms and call to action buttons.